supertwist/20objects/02-number-box.md

-While it is fun to bang away at buttons, we need to get to the heart of Max programming - and that involves numbers.
+While it is fun to bang away at `buttons`, we need to get to the heart of Max programming - and that involves numbers.
 Much of the number handling within the program is actually encapsulated into a few objects, with the most important being the number box.

-# The number box object
+# The `number` box object

 The number box object is another user-interface object.
 It allows us to input numbers, it can display numbers generated from other objects, it can temporarily store numbers and it can even help translate from one number system to another.
 Let's begin with a simple patch.